Huemul/chimi/readme.md

 `dependencies`: `object`

 A list of dependencies to be `require`d on each snippet.
-Each key represents the path name and the value is the variable name, if the value is [`falsy`](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) (_we recommend using an empty string_) the `require` statement will be not assigned to a variable.
+Each key represents the path name and the value is the variable name, if the value is an empty string the `require` statement will be not assigned to a variable.

 The depenencies in the example will generate these `require`s:
 ```